 Though it is not technically challenging, one should bear in mind that climbing Island Peak can be physically challenging.
 On the summit day, you will be walking and climbing non-stop for more than 10 hours.
 Only those who are physically and mentally fit can complete this challenge.

 You should start training seriously for your climb 2 or 3 months before your trip begins.
-Include lots of endurance and stamina building exercises.
+Include lots of endurance and stamina-building exercises.
 Hectic Cardio sessions, weight lifting, and long hiking or trekking with a heavy backpack on rough terrain will prepare you for your Himalayan adventure.
-Also, try climbing on stairs and wall climbing to build up your muscle strength.
+Also, try climbing stairs and wall climbing to build up your muscle strength.

-It is compulsory to have insurance to climb Island Peak.
-Your insurance should cover the cost of emergency rescue and evacuation and medical bills among other losses (lost baggage, canceled flights, accidents, etc.).
-Please make sure that your insurance has a provision for high altitude rescue above 6000 meters.
-The highest elevation you will reach is 6189 meters and your insurance should have coverage for high altitude mountain rescue and evacuation for that much altitude.
+It is compulsory to have insurance for climbing Island Peak.
+Your insurance should cover the cost of emergency rescue and evacuation and medical bills, among other losses (lost baggage, canceled flights, accidents, etc.).
+Please make sure that your insurance has a provision for high-altitude rescue above 6000 meters.
+The highest elevation you will reach is 6189 meters, and your insurance should have coverage for high-altitude mountain rescue and evacuation for that much altitude.

 It is very important to get your body acclimatized while walking at high altitudes.
 While the altitude affects some people as low as 2000 meters, some feel it at 3000 or 4000 meters.
 We have added acclimatization days in your itinerary for your body to adapt itself to the thin air before you climb Island Peak.

 Acute Mountain Sickness or AMS symptoms include headache, palpitations, dizziness, nausea, fatigue, insomnia, breathlessness, etc. If the altitude starts affecting you, taking a Diamox might help.